Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Introduction

-Jamming attacks pursue a different adversarial objective than jailbreaking and indirect prompt injection.
-Whereas the latter attacks aim to steer the system into producing unsafe or incorrect answers, refusing to answer is a common behavior, frequently observed by LLM users.
-Refusals to answer are both plausible and not amenable to fact-checking (unlike incorrect answers).
-It is an attractive objective for anybody wishing to suppress specific information in any of the myriad diverse settings where RAG is increasingly relied upon, such as legal document review~\cite{docReviewRAG} or filling out regulatory-compliance questionnaires~\cite{gdprRAG}.
-Furthermore, jamming attacks are stealthy, unlike jailbreaking attacks that produce obviously toxic or unsafe answers.
+Jamming is an attractive objective for any adversary who wishes to suppress specific answers, e.g., prevent bad reviews from influencing AI-generated summaries, hide negative customer feedback, conceal facts from legal document review~\cite{docReviewRAG} or regulatory compliance~\cite{gdprRAG}, etc. In contrast to jailbreaking or indirect prompt injection, which steer the system into producing unsafe or incorrect answers, refusing to answer is a common LLM behavior.
+Unlike incorrect answers, refusals are both plausible and not amenable to fact-checking.
+Furthermore, unlike jailbreaking, which produces obviously toxic or unsafe answers, jamming attacks are stealthy.

-We investigate three methods for generating blocker documents: an explicit instruction to ignore context (i.e., a variant of indirect prompt injection); prompting an auxiliary oracle LLM to generate the blocker document; and a new method that generates blocker documents using black-box optimization.
-The latter method is a key technical contribution of this work.
-It (1) works with black-box access to the target RAG, (2) does not assume that the adversary knows the embedding model used by the target RAG for retrieval; (3) does not rely on prompt injection and therefore cannot be defeated by defenses against prompt injection; and (4) does not rely on an auxiliary LLM and, therefore, is not limited by its capabilities or safety guardrails.
+We investigate three methods for generating blocker documents: an explicit instruction to ignore context (i.e., a variant of indirect prompt injection), prompting an auxiliary oracle LLM to generate the blocker document, and a new method based on black-box optimization.

+The latter method is our key technical contribution.
+It (1) works with \emph{black-box, query-only} access to the target RAG, (2) does not assume that the adversary knows the embedding model or LLM used by this RAG; (3) assumes only that the adversary can insert and edit their own document, without any access to other documents; (4) does not rely on an auxiliary LLM and, therefore, is not limited by its capabilities or safety guardrails; and (5) does not rely on instruction injection\textemdash in fact, outperforms it in many settings\textemdash and, therefore, is less affected by defenses against prompt injection.

+We measure the efficacy of blocker documents against several RAG systems.
+We consider different datasets (NQ~\cite{kwiatkowski2019natural} and MS-MARCO~\cite{nguyen2640ms}), embedding models (GTR-base~\cite{ni2022large} and Contriever~\cite{izacard2022unsupervised}), and open-source LLMs (Llama-2~\cite{touvron2023llama} in the 7B and 13B variants, Llama-3.1~\cite{meta2024llama3} in the 8B variant, Vicuna~\cite{zheng2024judging} in the 7B and 13B variants, and Mistral~\cite{jiang2023mistral} in the 7B variant).
+We also evaluate transferability to production-grade large and proprietary models: Llama-3.1 in the 70B and 405B variants, GPT-4o~\cite{openai2024gpt4o} in the mini and regular variants, Gemini-1.5~\cite{google2024gemini15} in the Pro and Flash variants, and Claude-3.5~\cite{anthropic2024claude35} in the Haiku and Sonnet variants.

+We compare our method with adversarial input generation techniques previously proposed for jailbreaking attacks and show that it achieves comparable performance in our setting, and that our \emph{black-box} loss function is competitive and sometimes even superior to alternative loss functions that assume white-box access to the target LLM.